Step 4: Full View

 Should the Engineering Firm Hiring Authority disclose Engineer F's adjudicated contractor license revocation to relevant parties, such as clients, project teams, or licensing authorities, upon discovering it, or treat the matter as an internal employment issue requiring no external disclosure?

-Disclose to Affected Clients and Assess Regulatory Reporting Board's choice Upon discovering the revocation, notify clients on active projects where Engineer F's role implicates fitness and integrity, and assess whether the circumstances require reporting to the state engineering licensing board or other regulatory authority, treating the public safety paramount canon as the operative obligation.
+O1 Upon discovering the revocation, notify clients on active projects where Engineer F's role implicates fitness and integrity, and assess whether the circumstances require reporting to the state engineering licensing board or other regulatory authority, treating the public safety paramount canon as the operative obligation.
+Board's choice

 The Domain-Relevance Amplified Adjudicated Misconduct Disclosure Obligation holds that when a firm discovers an employee's adjudicated integrity violation in a safety-critical domain, the firm's own duties under the public safety paramount canon may require disclosure to parties whose interests are affected, particularly clients on active projects where Engineer F's fitness and trustworthiness are material.
 The Employer-Employee Trust Foundation Proactive Disclosure Obligation, read from the firm's perspective, supports internal remediation and potentially external notification where public safety is implicated.
 Against this, treating the matter as an internal employment decision, taking corrective action with Engineer F without external disclosure, is defensible if no active project safety risk is identified and the revocation predates the employment relationship.